EONRaider/violent-python3/README.md

       To avoid stating straight away that the effort required for reading this chapter is nearly useless, I might add that some utility can be extracted from the code related to the sniffing of probing and beacon requests, though.
+- The code on Chapter 6 that makes reference to Google and Twitter proved too outdated in the way they handle with current APIs to be worth the trouble of refactoring.
+If you're interested in dealing with them, perform the refactoring and issue a pull request to this repository.

 ## Refactoring
 Files not listed below can be assumed to have been refactored in one way or